Best Monitors for Mac Mini M4 in 2026: 5K, USB-C, Thunderbolt and Budget Picks

 Apple Studio Display XDR

-120Hz compatibility note: ProMotion at 120Hz requires M4 or newer Apple Silicon.
-Macs with M1, M1 Pro, M1 Max, M1 Ultra, M2, or M3 chips are capped at 60Hz on the Studio Display XDR.
+120Hz compatibility note: Apple lists full 120Hz support for newer Apple Silicon Macs.
+Some earlier Apple Silicon models (M1, M2, M3 generations) are limited to 60Hz on Studio Display XDR.
 Intel Macs are not compatible at all.
 For Mac Mini M4 users this is a non-issue — but worth knowing if you also connect an older MacBook.

 At $3,299, this is 5.5× the Mac Mini M4's base price.
-The XDR justifies its cost specifically for HDR video professionals, color scientists, and anyone whose workflow depends on reference-grade brightness accuracy.
-For everyone else, the standard Studio Display at $1,599 is the more rational choice.
+The XDR is designed for HDR video professionals, colorists, and anyone whose workflow depends on reference-grade brightness accuracy.
+For most other users, the standard Studio Display at $1,599 is the more practical choice.

 Studio Display XDR is best for